obsidianmd/obsidian-help/en/Getting started/Sync your notes across devices.md

 - [[Introduction to Obsidian Sync|Obsidian Sync]]
 - [[#iCloud Drive]]

+> [!info] Other syncing services
-**Note:** The following services aren't supported.
+> The following services aren't supported.
 If you discover a way to sync your notes on your iOS device using any of these services, let us know on our community channels.
+>

-- Dropbox
+> - Dropbox
-- Google Drive
+> - Google Drive
-- OneDrive
+> - OneDrive
-- Syncthing
+> - Syncthing

 ### iCloud Drive